dmailloux/LearnProgrammingWithPython/Lesson1/README.md

-# Week 1: Terminal Basics and Python Expressions
+# Lesson 1: Terminal Basics and Python Expressions

 Before we get started, note that we will be using the words "folder" and "directory" interchangeably.
 Same with "terminal" and "PowerShell".